d36choi/hisafety/README.md

 * __Detection__: [YOLOv3](https://github.com/yehengchen/ObjectDetection/tree/master/OneStage/yolo/yolov3) to detect objects on each of the video frames. - 用自己的数据训练YOLOv3模型

 * __Tracking__: [Deep_SORT](https://github.com/nwojke/deep_sort) to track those objects over different frames.

-*This repository contains code for Simple Online and Realtime Tracking with a Deep Association Metric (Deep SORT).
-We extend the original SORT algorithm to integrate appearance information based on a deep appearance descriptor.
-See the [arXiv preprint](https://arxiv.org/abs/1703.07402) for more information.*

 ## Quick Start